WenjieYang0/LGFormer/README.md

 | Cognitive workload | 28 | 400 | 3 | `LGFormer(in_channel=28, seq_len=400, num_classes=3)` |
 | ERN | 56 | 280 | 2 | `LGFormer(in_channel=56, seq_len=280, num_classes=2)` |

+Feel free to try LGFormer on your own EEG tasks.
 The implementation includes default hyperparameters from the paper, and we alse provide interfaces that can be quickly adjusted for your specific task requirements.

 ## Citation
 If you find our paper/code useful, please consider citing our work: